 You may also feel:

-Most miscarriages cannot be prevented, however there are certain activities or states which can increase the risk of miscarriage.
-Risk factor is increased if:
+Most miscarriages cannot be prevented.
+However there are certain activities or states which can increase the risk of miscarriage.
+Risk of miscarriage is increased if:

 - Up to 2 in 10 pregnancies end in miscarriage in those between the ages of 35-39

 - Over 5 in 10 pregnancies end in miscarriage in those aged over 45

 - 1 in 10 pregnancies end in miscarriage in those under 30

 What is recovery time like following a miscarriage?

 After a miscarriage, it is normal to feel an emotional impact.
 The miscarriage can affect not just you, but family and friends around you.
 Support is available for those who have lost a baby in miscarriage.
 Speak to your GP for advice, and you may be able to find a counselling group or counsellor who can help you and your family through what can be an extremely difficult time.
 You can access bereavement support services in your area, or you may choose to visit a private qualified therapist or psychologist.